Scholars for a Healthy Oregon Initiative (SHOI)

 Applicants may apply at any time after completing their application to an eligible OHSU academic program.
 Only those students admitted to a qualified program may be awarded SHOI funding.

 Funding will be awarded on a rolling basis based on the specific program’s admission dates.
+Complete your application early for priority consideration.

 Scholars will be able to apply to a variety of eligible underserved sites in both rural and urban settings.
 An inventory of eligible sites will be maintained by OHSU.
 Sites will generally be in Health Professional Shortage Areas (HPSAs), Medically Underserved Areas, or have similar designations.
 These designations change annually, so an accurate inventory of sites is not available at this time.
 It is the student’s responsibility to apply and secure employment in an OHSU approve service site within 90 days of graduation.

 Yes, you may apply to the National Health Service Corp or other obligated scholarship programs in addition to the Scholars for a Healthy Oregon Initiative.
-You may not, however, receive more than one scholarship with a service obligation.
+You may not, however, receive more than one scholarship with a service commitment.
 In addition, Scholars may not accept other OHSU funding such as the President’s Award or the Swindell Scholarship.

 No, the admissions committee makes their decision independently of the Scholars for a Healthy Oregon Initiative process.
 The Scholars for a Healthy Oregon Initiative selection is made only after the school’s admissions process is completed.